bkil/gemiweb0/doc/js-choices.md

 * Reason: useful to interface with extant web hosting services
 * Workaround: none for web, adding custom headers for HTTP/TCP connections on native platform

+### Call stack quota

+* Verdict: required
+* Reason: the visitor must have control over untrusted code
+* Implementation complexity: low

+### Heap allocation quota

+* Verdict: required
+* Reason: the visitor must have control over untrusted code
+* Implementation complexity: higher intermediate due to many corner cases
+* Solution: account for each allocation including overheads of alignment and padding, accessing a large index in an array, allocate many small objects, concatenating large strings, setting many fields on a single object, manipulations on mmap'ped files

+### CPU time quota

+* Verdict: required
+* Reason: the visitor must have control over untrusted code
+* Implementation complexity: intermediate
+* Solution: if the interactive user agent is single threaded without a means to abort the script from the interface, start a watchdog timer within the event loop and terminate the script if the single atomic dispatch takes more than the quota.
+If the user interface can remain responsive for aborting a running script, the total CPU time since the last user interaction with the script should be metered and the user warned if it had taken more than a threshold or if the average CPU utilization percentage caused by the script had exceeded a threshold after some time.

 ## Quality of life improvement

+### Pause, resume and terminate script upon interactive command

+* Verdict: recommended
+* Implementation complexity: low if granularity provided by event loop conditioning is sufficient, intermediate if termination at reductions or via a separate process model would be warranted, very high if resumption without POSIX job control signals also required

 ### Pure anonymous function expression